What Is Technical SEO?

 An effective site structure organizes pages in a way that helps crawlers find your website content quickly and easily.

-So when structuring your site, ensure all the pages are just a few clicks away from your homepage.
+So, ensure all the pages are just a few clicks away from your homepage when structuring your site.

 In the site structure above, all the pages are organized in a logical hierarchy.

 The homepage links to category pages.
-And then, category pages link to individual subpages on the site.
+And the category pages link to individual subpages on the site.

 This structure also reduces the number of orphan pages.

-Orphan pages are pages with no internal links pointing to them, making it difficult (or sometimes impossible) for crawlers and users to find those pages.
+Orphan pages are pages with no internal links pointing to them, making it difficult (or sometimes impossible) for crawlers and users to find them.

-Pro tip: If you are a Semrush user, you can easily find whether your site has any orphan pages.
+If you’re a Semrush user, you can easily find whether your site has any orphan pages.

 Once the crawl is complete, navigate to the “Issues” tab and search for “orphan.”

-To fix the issue, add internal links on non-orphan pages that point to the orphaned pages.
+To fix the issue, add internal links on non-orphan pages that point to the orphan pages.

 Submit Your Sitemap to Google

-Using a sitemap can help Google find your webpages.
+Using an XML sitemap can help Google find your webpages.

-A sitemap is typically an XML file containing a list of important pages on your site.
+An XML sitemap is a file containing a list of important pages on your site.
 It lets search engines know which pages you have and where to find them.

-Which is especially important if your site contains a lot of pages.
-Or if they’re not well-linked together.
+This is especially important if your site contains a lot of pages.
+Or if they’re not linked together well.

 Your sitemap is usually located at one of these two URLs:

-Once you locate your sitemap, submit it to Google via GSC (Google Search Console).
+Once you locate your sitemap, submit it to Google via Google Search Console (GSC).

-Then, paste your sitemap URL in the blank and hit “Submit.”
+Then, paste your sitemap URL in the blank field and click “Submit.”

 After Google is done processing your sitemap, you should see a confirmation message like this:

-Once search engines crawl your pages, they then try to analyze and understand the content of those pages.
+Once search engines crawl your pages, they then try to analyze and understand the content on those pages.

 And then the search engine stores those pieces of content in its search index—a huge database containing billions of webpages.

-The simplest way to check if your pages are indexed is to perform a “site:” search.
+The simplest way to check whether your pages are indexed is to perform a “site:” operator search.

-This tells you how many pages from the site Google has indexed.
+This tells you (roughly) how many pages from the site Google has indexed.

-You can also check whether individual pages are indexed by searching the page URL with “site:” search.
+You can also check whether individual pages are indexed by searching the page URL with the “site:” operator.